beginning of content

 What should I do if I've had unprotected sex?

-If you are concerned about STIs, see your doctor or local sexual health clinic.
+If you are worried about STIs, see your doctor or sexual health clinic.

 Prevent a urinary tract infection (UTI)